rally-carlos/notes/stackedit/Atlantis.md

 ```

 ## Run Terraform in container
+To deal w/ secrets in Vault refer to `docker_entrypoint.sh` to see what other vars are required.
 ```
 kubectl exec --stdin --tty --namespace ops ${ATLANTIS_POD} -- bash gosu atlantis bash -c "\